ExpeditionRPG/expedition/docs/markdown_guide.md

 In this case, we're signaling that this is the end of the quest, since the party's dead and gone.
 In this case, the trigger displays a singular "End" choice that transports the user back to the quest menu.

+Now, with encounters, there's an additional factor we have to consider: balance.
+We can't have our brand-new adventurers fight the Bandit Captain on their first fight!
+Not only would they not have enough loot and skill to defeat him, but it'd ruin the pacing of the quest (after all, what's there to fight above the leader?).

+Here's what we recommend for a well-balanced quest: all possible first encounters have a sum tier of 2-3, the mid-quest fights slowly increase in difficulty from 4-6, and the final boss fight should be around 6-8.
+That being said, these are just guidelines!
+You can absolutely mess with your players - upon first arriving at the town and hearing of the Bandit encampment, they could decide to charge straight in and fight the Captain and his minions.
+They'll lose, of course, but that doesn't mean they can't try!

 ## Orders from Above: Instruction Sections

 Sometimes you need to tell your players stuff about the rules and mechanics of your quest, without writing it in character.
 To keep in-character and out-of-character